Kangaroo Valley, New South Wales: Demographics

 In the 2016 Census, there were 879 people in Kangaroo Valley.
 69.7% of people were born in Australia and 88.5% of people spoke only English at home.
-The most common responses for religion in Kangaroo Valley were No Religion 35.1%, Anglican 21.4% and Catholic 14.3%.
+The most common responses for religion in Kangaroo Valley were "no religion" 35.1%, Anglican 21.4% and Catholic 14.3%.

 Geography

 Kangaroo Valley is a gently sloping wide valley surrounded on its sides by high mountains of the NSW Southern Highlands, approximately two hours' drive south-west of Sydney and about two hours north of Canberra.
 Flying Fox Pass looks over the valley.
 A few kilometres further north is the Fitzroy Falls.

 Cultural activities and events

 The district has a strong artistic community and, since 2007, has mounted a biannual arts and music festival.
 In 2009, the festival celebrated the 80th birthday of Australian composer Peter Sculthorpe with three concerts devoted to his music.

 The annual Kangaroo Valley Folk Festival in October is presented by Shoalhaven Folk Club Inc with local, Australian and international performers.

 The historic township of Kangaroo Valley shares its secrets with a visit to the Pioneer Farm Museum where this historical settlement depicting farm life in the second half of the 19th and early 20th century is brought to life.
-Invigorating bushwalks are available at the back of the museum park including the Walker Suspension Bridge spanning 72 metres and leading to two marked bushwalks on more than seven hectares of natural reserve.
+Invigorating bush walks are available at the back of the museum park including the Walker Suspension Bridge spanning 72 metres and leading to two marked bush walks on more than seven hectares of natural reserve.